How to Improve Lab Operations

 Effectively advocating for the lab is a critical role for the lab manager.
 Lab managers need to effectively prioritize the various needs, plan a strategy to communicate, advocate, and win some of what the lab needs to be successful, and influence people in the chain of command around approval decisions.
 To be successful, lab managers need to write effective business cases and be agile to accept the feedback from key decision makers.
 Learning Objectives: Build plans for approval and evaluate alternatives, Understand the approval process, Navigate the approval process and influence approvers, Effectively write a two-part business case, Learn different ways to build the trust required to gaining approval.

 Lab safety is a critical responsibility for all lab managers.
 Being comfortable with the requirements and elements of lab safety is necessary to generate an effective lab safety program.
 The lab manager must demonstrate safety by explicitly leading from the front, following the details of the program, and working hard to improve the safety performance of the lab.
-Learning Objectives: List the number of fundamental elements of lab safety, Explain the responsibility of lab leaders to safety, Determine how to develop better safety habits, Explain the fundamentals of a lab safety culture, Recognize how and where to improve lab safety, Integrate the basics of emotional and psychological safety into your lab.
+Learning Outcomes: Identify the fundamental elements of lab safety, Recognize different hazards that are present in the lab, List different lab safety training opportunities for staff, State different elements of a safe lab culture, Identify the elements of a lab safety program, Describe the benefits of including emotional and psychological safety in the lab safety system.

 All labs want to deliver high quality science that meet the requirements of their key stakeholders.
 Building the appropriate quality management system (QMS) helps the lab meet these goals.
 The right QMS will improve the lab’s document control, documentation of appropriate processes and procedures, consistency, communication, ability to improve, and help keep the staff engaged with quality work.
 Learning Objectives: Understand the value of a lab quality program, Identify the elements of a lab quality program, Differentiate the benefits of some different lab quality standards, Recognize the benefits of having an accredited QMS, Describe how to prepare to be accredited.

 Assets are the things the lab uses to create value.
 Labs have many different kinds of assets.
 The most important is the people on staff.
 Lab managers must invest in, effectively use, and protect the lab’s assets.
 Due to competing priorities, lab managers must find the right balance of investments in the assets to meet budget and deliver technical value.
 There can be a variety of alternatives around obtaining and maintaining the assets required by the lab.
 These alternatives need to be investigated to find the high-value choices.
-Learning Objectives: Describe the different kinds of assets, Recognize that people are the greatest asset, Determine alternatives to obtain new equipment, Discover alternatives for repair and maintenance, Identify alternatives for instruments that are no longer needed.
+Learning Outcomes: Provide examples of the different kinds of assets available in the lab, Determine the steps involved in a capital purchase, Determine the alternatives that exist to obtain new instruments and equipment, Discover the alternatives to deliver repair and maintenance to existing instruments and equipment, Identify alternatives besides the trash for instruments that are no longer needed in the lab